 Freelancers need to register as members and provide their general information, resume, and location to apply for jobs.
 The platform is free for job seekers.
 Members can apply to various positions, including a mailman, data entry operator, or customer service executive.

-The platform claims it uses “smart technology” and artificial intelligence to match job seekers with recruiters.
-However, the platform doesn’t filter expired job listings.
+Jobs.com claims to use “smart technology” and artificial intelligence to connect job seekers with recruiters.
+However, the platform falls short in filtering expired job listings, which often leads to wasted time and frustration for users.

-According to most reviews, Jobs.com is an outdated platform that does not provide any unique services to freelancers.
-The platform does not guarantee that it will find workers with jobs that fulfill their financial or professional needs.
+According to most reviews, Jobs.com remains outdated and fails to offer unique or competitive services for freelancers.
+The platform does not guarantee that it will match freelancers with jobs that meet their financial or professional expectations, leaving many users dissatisfied.

 Freelance.com is an online marketplace that connects freelancers with highly specialized SMEs and start-ups.
 It operates in the UK, France, Germany, Morocco, Switzerland, and Singapore.
 The platform currently has more than 15,000 freelancers working on marketing, communication, IT, event management, and consulting-related projects.
 Freelance.com has also served global brands such as Columbia, Loreal, and Mazda.